Yurdçu: Yurdchu

 Yurdchu - the settlement of the first Iron Age from the south-west of the Yurdchu village, in the Kangarli region.
 The area is 2 ha.
 Settlement was recorded in 1983.
 Overground findings which is consist from the fractures of the clay pots and stone tools is divided into two periods.
 The pottery wares and labor tools which is the specific to the first Iron Age belongs to the first period.
 The overground materials which were founded during the searches has consist from the grain stone and the fragments of clay pots of pink and gray colored.
 It is supposed that the settlement of the Yurdchu belongs to the 10th-8th centuries BC.

 Treasure of Yurdchu

 Treasure of Yurdchu - the treasure of silver and copper coins of the different periods which was found from the same named village, in the Kengerli District.
 The 328 of the coins has been studied at the Institute of Archeology and Ethnography of Azerbaijan National Academy of Sciences.
 Most ancient is the cut dirham on behalf of the John I Tzimiskes [969-976] of the emperor of the Byzantine Empire.
 Inside the treasure of the Yurdchu have the dirhams which were cut on behalf of the Sultans of the Seljuk Empire, Togrul II (1132–1135), Masud (1135–1152), Arslan-Shah (1160–1176).
-The most of the coins of the treasure were cut on behalf of the rulers of the Atabay state.
+Most of the coins of the treasure were cut on behalf of the rulers of the Atabay state.
 Treasure of the Yurdchu is important for to the study the economic and political history of the Nakhchivan.